muggy8/require-once/README.md

 ## Changelog:

 #### 0.2.1
+recursive asset load beings when the code is called and recursive resolution begins when doc loaded or asset loaded which ever happens first

 #### 0.2.0
 Made require_once a recursive resolution rather than having it be a linlar resolution.
 If files required with require_once also make XMLHttpRequests (like calling requireOnce) then parent callbacks wont fire till all subiquent requests are complete and allowing for better support for loading nested dependencies.